iCubbles/cubx-polymer-elements/webpackages/com.incowia.cubx-marked-element/README.md

 # cubx-marked-element component
 This component wraps the [`marked-element`](https://elements.polymer-project.org/elements/marked-element) Polymer element.
 `cubx-marked-element` exposes the `marked-element` properties as slots.
-It includes the following additional input slot:
+It includes the following additional slots:

 1. **markdownUrl**: url of a MD file whose content will be displayed by the element.
+2. **id**: id attribute for the marked-element

 ## Use
 The html file should contain the component, which optionally can be initialized using the `<cubx-core-slot-init>` tag (available from
 _cubx.core.rte version_ 1.9.0) as follows:

 ```html